rejchka1/SpamFilter/README.md

 # SpamFilter
-in collaboration with my colleague Jan S./ basic SPAM filter to control email communication
+Created in collaboration with my colleague Jan S.
+The basic SPAM filter that controls email communication.